 Otherwise, income generated in the foreign place will be taxable in that corresponding place.

 Are investment income and capital gains taxed in Macau (SAR)?
 If so, how?

 Investment income (such as rental income, gain from stock option exercise and dividends) is assessed to tax in the year in which it is received.

-Gain from a stock option exercise is subject to income tax for both residents and non-residents.
+Gain from an employee stock option exercise is subject to professional tax for both residents and non-residents.

 What are the general deductions from income allowed in Macau (SAR)?

 For income from employment, there is a general personal deduction of 25 percent of total remuneration.
 For self-practitioners, expenses incurred such as personnel costs, rent, depreciation, and administrative expenses normally are deductible.
 Losses brought forward from past 3 years also are deductible if the taxpayers maintain proper books and records.

 What are the tax reimbursement methods generally used by employers in Macau (SAR)?

 Current year gross-up is the normal method of recognizing tax reimbursements paid by the employer.

 How are estimates/prepayments/withholding of tax handled in Macau (SAR)?
 For example, Pay-As-You-Earn (PAYE), Pay-As-You-Go (PAYG), and so on.